-ARTICLE I. APPELLATE PROCEDURE

-Rule 35.
-Appellate Mediation Program
+Article I. Supreme Court Rules of Appellate Procedure

+Provisional Rule A As Amended

+Mediation Conference Session Procedures

-- (a) Purpose of the Rule.
-The purpose of this rule is to afford a meaningful opportunity to the parties in all eligible civil appeals to achieve a resolution of their disputes in a timely manner as early in the appellate process as feasible through the assistance of the Supreme Court Appellate Mediation Program and with the help of designated mediators. - (b) Eligibility.
-All civil cases that have been appealed from a trial court will be eligible for participation in this program with the following exceptions: - Applications for post-conviction relief; - (2) Petitions for habeas corpus; - (3) Cases brought by prisoners in the custody of the Department of Corrections; - (4) Cases in which one or more parties are not represented by counsel (unless specifically included at the direction of the Court or by order of a mediator-justice); - (5) Appeals from the Family Court; - (6) Juvenile cases; - (7) Petitions for extraordinary relief, including all prerogative writs, provided, however, that a petition for a prerogative writ brought originally in this Court may be assigned to the Appellate Mediation Program by order of the Court at the time the prerogative writ is issued;
+A(1.)
+Purpose of the Rule.
+The purpose of this rule is to afford a meaningful opportunity to the parties in all eligible civil appeals to achieve a resolution of their disputes in a timely manner as early in the appellate process as feasible through the assistance of the Supreme Court Office of Mediation Appellate Mediation Program and with the help of designated mediators.

+$\underline{A(2.)}$ Eligibility.
+All civil cases that have been appealed from a trial court will be eligible for participation in this program with the following exceptions:

+- a.)
+Applications for post-conviction relief; - b.)
+Petitions for habeas corpus; - c.)
+Cases brought by prisoners in the custody of the Department of Corrections; - d.)
+Cases in which one or more parties are not represented by counsel (unless specifically included at the direction of the Court or by order of a mediation mediator-justice); - e.)
+Appeals from the Family Court involving the termination of parental rights; - f.)
+Juvenile cases; - g.)
+Appeals from the Family Court in which child custody is the sole or primary issue:

+h.)
+Petitions for extraordinary relief, including all prerogative writs, provided, however, that a petition for a prerogative writ brought originally in this Court may be assigned to the Appellate Mediation Program by order of the Court at the time the prerogative writ is issued;

+i.)
 Criminal cases will not be included in the Appellate Mediation Program.
-Criminal cases will be construed to include cases on review from traffic tribunals of the state or municipalities, or adjudication of offenses by municipal courts, however designated.
+Criminal cases will also be construed to include cases on review from traffic tribunals of the state or municipalities, or adjudication of offenses by municipal courts, however designated.

-The Appellate Mediation Program shall use its discretion in determining the assignment and scheduling of civil cases that meet the requirements for eligibility and are appropriate for mediation.
+The Appellate Screening Unit Mediation Program shall use its discretion in determining the assignment and scheduling of civil cases that meet the requirements for eligibility and are appropriate for mediation.
 Any civil case that has been appealed from the trial court may be directed by the Court to participate in the Appellate Mediation Program.

-At any time during the appellate process, the Supreme Court may order participation in the program, or any party in a civil case may request participation in the program on a voluntary basis.
+At any time during the appellate process, any party in a civil case may request participation in the program on a voluntary basis.

-- (c) Mediators.
-Mediators will be designated retired justices of the Supreme Court, retired justices or judges of trial courts, other judges, or persons who may from time to time be designated by the Chief Justice in a particular proceeding. - (d) Modifications of Procedures Relating to Cases Eligible for Mediation.
-Within twenty (20) days of filing a notice of appeal, all parties shall complete a mediation statement on a form provided by the Appellate Mediation Office to be filed with the Appellate Mediation Program.
+A(3.)
+Mediators.
+Mediators will be designated retired justices of the Supreme Court, retired justices or judges of trial courts, other judges, or other persons who may from time to time be designated by the Chief Justice in a particular proceeding.
+Such persons may be retired justices or judges of trial courts or other judges as designated by the Chief Justice in a particular proceeding.

+A(4.)
+Modifications of Procedures Relating to Cases Eligible for Mediation.
+Within 10 20 days of filing a notice of appeal, the appellant(s) all parties shall complete a mediation statement on a form provided by the Clerk of the Superior Court or Family